ElianHugh/quarto-petite-vue/README.md

-# Petite-vue Extension For Quarto
+# petite-vue Extension For Quarto

-_TODO_: Add a short description of your extension.
+Provides access to the [petite-vue](https://github.com/vuejs/petite-vue/) JavaScript library in Quarto.

 ## Installing